 You need more than temporary coping skills to fully recover from these experiences.
 EMDR heals the core of your pain.
-With my guidance, you will work through the distressing material by bringing it to mind while you hold on to alternating hand buzzers.
+With your Psychologist's guidance, you will work through the distressing material by bringing it to mind while you hold on to alternating hand buzzers or watch the EMDR light bar.
 Your brain does all the work as both hemispheres work together to make sense of and properly file away the traumatic memory.

 Once the trauma is healed, you will still be able to remember the incident, but you will not have such a strong, overpowering emotional or physical response anymore.
 You won't become easily triggered, your body won't react as intensely, and you will be able to live a normal life again.

 * Research shows that EMDR is much more rapid and effective than talk therapy and results in a significant reduction of trauma-related symptoms (Shapiro, 2014).